MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Use the following steps to complete this task:

-1. Review the high-level requirements document:
+1. In Visual Studio Code's EXPLORER view, under the **.github/agents** folder, open the **speckit.specify.agent.md** file.

+1. Take a minute to review the **speckit.specify.agent.md** file.

+    Notice the detailed instructions provided to GitHub Copilot.
+The agent follows a systematic approach to generate a spec file that clearly defines the requirements.

-    In Visual Studio Code, open the `StakeholderDocs/document-upload-and-management-feature.md` file from your ContosoDashboard project.
+1. In Visual Studio Code's EXPLORER view, expand the **StakeholderDocs** folder, and then open the **document-upload-and-management-feature.md** file:

-1. Take 1-2 minutes to read through the requirements document, paying particular attention to:
+1. Take a couple minutes to read through the requirements document.

+    Pay particular attention to the following topics:

     - **Business Need**: Why Contoso needs this feature (centralized document storage, security)
     - **Target Users**: All Contoso employees with role-based permissions